capstone-team-a/Perception/README.md

 Perception is a headless web application for encoding caption data to CEA-608 byte pairs and logging the data as JSON to a file.
 The specification for implementing the encoder can be found on this wiki page: https://en.wikipedia.org/wiki/EIA-608

+There are two outputs of Perception.
+The first is a located at Perception/data/byte_pairs.
+This file is the caption data that has been input converted into byte pairs.
+The seconde is the captions in the basic JSON schema format.
+This is located at Perception/data/schema.
+This file can be used to load the caption data into the web application.

 ## Installation

 #### Running the application via command-line interface: